 SAFA has a dedicated, highly motivated staff team that all work within an ethical framework and are committed to supporting people to make positive changes to their health and well-being.

-SAFA is committed to making a positive difference to the lives of individuals who self-harm and to those people who support them.
+Our mission is committed to making a positive difference to the lives of individuals who self-harm and to those who support them.
+Our primary goal is to empower the individual to take responsibility for their own lives by offering counselling and trusting support.

 We aim to protect and preserve the health and relieve the needs of people in Cumbria who self-harm or are affected by others that self-harm.
 We do this by: